-Interlibrary Loan service is available to Midland College employees and students.
+Interlibrary Loan service is available to Midland College students and employees.
 Once located, items will usually be available within two weeks.
 To request a loan, complete and submit the Interlibrary Loan Request form by clicking on the button below.
-If you have questions about this service, inquire at the Circulation Desk or send an email message to email@example.com.
+If you have questions about this service, inquire at the Circulation Desk or use the "Connect With Us" form.

 This collection of select resources in health related fields is located on the south end of the first floor.